Ajinkya259/Mini-Projects/README.md

-#Usage:
+Usage:

-For the Currency Converter, select the currencies and input the amount you wish to convert.
+For the Currency Converter: Select the currencies and input the amount you wish to convert.
 The conversion result will be displayed automatically.

-For the Rock Paper Scissors Game, click on one of the options (Rock, Paper, Scissors) to make your move.
+For the Rock Paper Scissors Game: Click on one of the options (Rock, Paper, Scissors) to make your move.
 The game will display the computer's choice and the result.